reno77/nextjs_truck_wash_test_app/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 This project was developed entirely using Visual Studio Code with GitHub Copilot Chat in agent mode, showcasing the power of AI-assisted development.

-The main branch has a normal login
-The sso branch implements a Google account login

 ## Getting Started